dcl-2019-01/curriculum/docs/spread-gather.md

   * [Missing values](http://r4ds.had.co.nz/tidy-data.html#missing-values-3) [r4ds-12.5].
     (explicit vs implicit).
-We haven't covered the vocabulary of "tidy data" yet, but be aware that different ways of organisation the same data may make explicit missing values that were previously implicit in the data.
+We haven't covered the vocabulary of "tidy data" yet, but be aware that different ways of organization the same data may make explicit missing values that were previously implicit in the data.